 Watering Your Fig Tree

-An essential part of your fig tree care routine is watering.
-When you notice that the top inch of soil dries out, it’s time to water your fig. This tree’s roots grow very close to the soil’s surface.
+An essential part of the routine is watering your fig trees.
+When you notice that the top inch of soil near your fig trees dries out, it’s time to water your fig. This tree’s roots grow very close to the soil’s surface.
 This is why it’s important to give you fig water whenever it looks dry, and it’s also why mulching is so important for moisture retention.
 Every week, check the soil and see if your tree needs watering.

 Each time you water your tree, give it around a gallon of water.
 You want to soak the soil all around your fig. If you don’t know how to tell whether or not you gave your fig a gallon of water, fill up a gallon bucket.
 Pour it all around your tree when you notice the soil dried out.

 If your tree turns yellow or starts to wilt, give it more water.
 These are the classic signs that your fig needs more thorough or often watering.
 The best thing to do in this situation is boost the amount of watering sessions you give it a week to two or three instead of one.